 The Difference between FBA and SBA

 While one seems to be an extension of the other, FBA and SBA are different.
 FBA products are owned by the seller, but storage, packaging, delivery, and returns are fulfilled by Amazon.
 Whereas with SBA, Amazon owns the product.
+Thus, making FBA reprice unique from that of SBA.

 How to Enroll Your Products in SBA Program